vilya/minipbrt/README.md

 * Peak memory use during parsing: ?
 * Post-parsing memory use:        ?

+Note that I was hitting swap space at around 11.5 GB - 12 GB.
+Peak memory usage for this scene is somewhere around 14 or 15 GB.
+On a machine with 64 GB (i.e. enough so that we don't start swapping) parsing completes in 1 minute 53 seconds).

 [Landscape Scene](https://www.pbrt.org/scenes-v3.html) from the PBRT v3 scene collection:
 * Parsing time:                   < 1 second (note: not yet loading PLY meshes)
 * Peak memory use during parsing: ?